 |Case: Enbridge Pipeline Release

 On July 25, 2010, a failure occurred in a 30-inch diameter pipeline releasing diluted bitumen, a heavy form of crude oil, into a tributary creek of the Kalamazoo River in Marshall, MI.
 This type of oil is also referred to as "tar sands oil."
 Enbridge, the owner and operator of the pipeline, estimated that approximately 843,000 gallons spilled.
-Oil traveled approximately 40 miles downstream in the Kalamazoo River.
-Containment and absorbent booms were placed and the oil did not pass Morrow Lake, located about 10 miles east of Kalamazoo, MI.
 NOAA provided trajectory support to Coast Guard Sector Lake Michigan to predict transport of oil in the Kalamazoo River.
 NOAA and partner agencies also provided recommendations to EPA on ways to minimize the impact of the cleanup activities by identifying ecologically sensitive areas and providing information on cleanup techniques.

 What Were the Impacts?